- This is a great choice for a first time or fourth time service immersion experience!

 Participants will also have many opportunities to participate in engaging faith experiences, including through music and Mass during the course of the week.
 Following evening prayer each evening, students head off to bed.
 The JusticeworX experience comes to a close on Saturday after lunch and a closing activity/prayer service.

 Note: Depending on programming content, each evening’s schedule may vary.
 Times are not concrete, just typical.
-Programming may include speakers, outings, tours, and other activities that would affect the schedule shown above.
+Programming may include speakers, outings, tours, and other activities that would impact the schedule shown above.

 What does a week at JusticeworX Trenton cost?